Cadet Officer Program

-The Cadet Officer Program, normally two years in length, allows full-time Indiana University students to work in the criminal justice system and in a law enforcement agency while pursuing their degree.
+Indiana University Police Department’s Cadet Officer Program allows full-time IU students to work in the criminal justice system and in a law enforcement agency while pursuing their degree.
+The program typically takes two years to complete.

-IU Police Academy
+Indiana University Police Academy

 The IU Police Academy was developed by the IU Police Department, and is a satellite academy of the Indiana Law Enforcement Academy.
 Graduates of the IU Police Academy, like graduates of the Indiana Law Enforcement Academy, receive accreditation as a state-certified law enforcement officer with full police authority.